bobzhang/moonbit-scheme-r6rs/refactoring-skills.md

 ## Docstring tests for stateful APIs
 - Keep examples self-contained so they do not rely on shared state between tests.
 - Prefer minimal inputs (short strings, small data) to keep doctests fast.
 - For lexer-style helpers, add `mbt check` examples in the package README instead of testing private helpers directly.
+- For unicode helpers, add a small compatibility-normalization example to widen coverage without changing APIs.

 ## Facade-level docs
 - Add small examples on re-exported APIs so module users see usage without diving into subpackages.